oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BuildTxCommon.md

 The `BuildTxCommon` trait defines common properties that are used in building transactions.
 It includes `gasAmount`, `gasPrice`, and `targetBlockHash`, which are all optional.
 The `FromPublicKey` trait is used to define a public key and its type, which can be either `Default` or `BIP340Schnorr`.
 The `getLockPair()` function returns a tuple of `LockupScript.Asset` and `UnlockScript` based on the public key type.
 The `p2pkhLockPair()` function returns a tuple of `LockupScript.Asset` and `UnlockScript` for the `Default` public key type, while the `schnorrLockPair()` function returns the same for the `BIP340Schnorr` public key type.

-The `getAlphAndTokenAmounts()` function is used to calculate the amounts of OXM and other tokens involved in a transaction.
+The `getOxmAndTokenAmounts()` function is used to calculate the amounts of OXM and other tokens involved in a transaction.
 It takes in an optional `Amount` of OXM and an optional list of `Token`s, and returns a tuple of optional `U256` and a vector of `(TokenId, U256)` pairs.
 The function checks for overflow errors and returns an error message if any occur.

 The `GasInfo` trait defines properties related to gas, including `gasAmount` and `gasPrice`.